aabs/aabs.github.io/_posts/2019-11-06-knowledge-graphs-7-named-graphs.md

+---
-Title: Knowledge Graphs 7 - Named Graphs
+title: Knowledge Graphs 7 - Named Graphs
-Date: 2019-11-06 14:08
+date: 2019-11-06 14:08
-Author: aabs
+author: aabs
-Category: Semantic Web
+category: Semantic Web
-Tags: knowledge graphs, RDF
+tags: knowledge graphs, RDF
-Slug: knowledge-graphs-7-named-graphs
+slug: knowledge-graphs-7-named-graphs
-Status: published
+status: published
-Attachments: 2019/11/kamen-atanassov-xhqhvakoazg-unsplash.jpg
+attachments: 2019/11/kamen-atanassov-xhqhvakoazg-unsplash.jpg
+...

 Knowledge Graphs provide a neat and easy way to segment your data, called '*Named Graphs*'.
 This post shows how you access them, and different uses they may be put to.